Showing posts with label Miami mob restaurants. Show all posts

 By Jane Feehan

-Miami was a popular place with mobsters during the 1930s to the 1960s.
-They frequented many restaurants; Riccio’s was among the best- known mob hangouts in the 1950s.
+They frequented many restaurants, including Riccio’s, which was among the best--known mob hangouts in the 1950s.

 Located at 991 NE 79th Street, Riccio’s was opened by namesake Joe Riccio in the late 1940s.
 Like many of its patrons, Riccio had a checkered past.
 According to the Miami News, the place was raided for gambling in February 1950 by then-Dade County Sheriff Jimmy Sullivan.